EmilStenstrom/friendlybit/posts/2006-01-17-short-web-standards-quiz.md

   1. `* html #container { width: 30ex; }`
   1. `tr:nth-child(2n) td { background: Silver; }`

 Are you uncertain about any of the questions?
-Just post a comment and I&#8217;ll answer.
+Just post a comment and I'll answer.
 (You can also use the comments just to show off or points out errors of course :).